Success Stories

 We Wrote the Book on Learning and Employment Records (LER’s).
 Literally.

-When a national coalition needed an LER curriculum, they called MCM.
+When AACRAO needed a national LER curriculum, they called MCM.

-The LER Accelerator — a coalition of 13 national higher-education associations — set out to move Learning and Employment Records from momentum to action across the country.
-To do that, records professionals and administrators needed more than principles.
-They needed an authoritative, well-researched source of truth.
+As part of its broader Gates-supported learning mobility work, AACRAO set out to develop curriculum that would help records professionals and institutional administrators move Learning and Employment Records from concept to practice.
+To do that, the field needed more than principles.
+It needed an authoritative, well-researched source of truth.

-AACRAO commissioned Micro-credential Multiverse to author the canonical national LER curriculum — From Records to Recognition — a complete course that turns national strategy into practice for the people who build and steward institutional records.
+AACRAO commissioned Micro-credential Multiverse to build From Records to Recognition — a complete LER course that turns national strategy into practical guidance for the people who build and steward institutional records.

 A national curriculum, built with depth and designed for action.